 Phoenix Fire & Police Department TECC Course Synopsis

-July 11th- 12th, the Phoenix Fire Department hosted a National Association of Emergency Medical Technician (NAEMT) Tactical Emergency Casualty Care (TECC) Course.
-Sponsored by Integrated Community Solutions to Active Violence Events (ICSAVE), the course brought together over 50 active public safety professionals from the Phoenix Fire and Police Departments.
+October 9th-10th, the Phoenix Fire Department hosted their second National Association of Emergency Medical Technician (NAEMT) Tactical Emergency Casualty Care (TECC) Course.
+Sponsored by Integrated Community Solutions to Active Violence Events (ICSAVE), the course brought together over 30 active public safety professionals from the Phoenix Fire and Police Departments.